-The Board, through passage, legally enacts the budget in the Board minutes establishing water and tax rates for the budgeted year.
-The Board of Directors is authorized to increase budgeted amounts within any department.
-Budgeted amounts in the accompanying financial statements have not been amended from the original budget.
+The Board, through passage, legally enacts the budget in the Board minutes establishing tax rates for the budgeted year.
+The Board of Directors is authorized to increase budgeted amounts within any function.
 Formal budgetary integration is employed as a management control device during the year for the one and only fund.
 No encumbrances have been recorded.